ketan-tetry/flutter_notification_service/README.md

 ```

 ### Step 5
+Initialize the notification service helper.
 You can also check whether the notification are turned off by the user, or notification
 permission denined in iOS.
 ```dart
 class MyHomePage extends StatefulWidget {